Anterior pituitary

-A major organ of the endocrine system, the anterior pituitary (also called the adenohypophysis or pars anterior) is the glandular, anterior lobe that together with the posterior lobe (posterior pituitary, or the neurohypophysis) makes up the pituitary gland (hypophysis).
+The anterior pituitary (also called the adenohypophysis or pars anterior) is a major organ of the endocrine system.
+The anterior pituitary is the glandular, anterior lobe that together with the posterior pituitary (or neurohypophysis) makes up the pituitary gland (hypophysis) which, in humans, is located at the base of the brain, protruding off the bottom of the hypothalamus.

 The anterior pituitary regulates several physiological processes, including stress, growth, reproduction, and lactation.
 Proper functioning of the anterior pituitary and of the organs it regulates can often be ascertained via blood tests that measure hormone levels.

 Structure

 The pituitary gland sits in a protective bony enclosure called the sella turcica (Turkish chair/saddle).
 It is composed of three lobes: the anterior, intermediate, and posterior lobes.
 In many animals, these lobes are distinct.
 However, in humans, the intermediate lobe is but a few cell layers thick and indistinct; as a result, it is often considered part of the anterior pituitary.
-In all animals, the fleshy, glandular anterior pituitary is distinct from the neural composition of the posterior pituitary.
+In all animals, the fleshy, glandular anterior pituitary is distinct from the neural composition of the pars nervosa of the posterior pituitary.

-The anterior pituitary is composed of three regions:
+The anterior pituitary is composed of three regions, the pars distalis, pars tuberalis, and pars intermedia.